morganabbitt/Regression-Analysis/README.md

 this data to predict a price what would you do?
 Can you combine the model with your intuitive instincts?
 This is important because it can be done *without looking at the data*; thinking about the problem has no risk of overfitting.
-7. Start simply.
-Fit a basic model and make sure you're able to get the submission working then iterate to improve.
-Try to submit a model--even if you know it has some weaknesses--within the first hour.
-8. Remember that you are evaluated on a loss function that is only sensitive to the *ratios* of predicted to actual values.
-It's almost certainly too much of a task to implement an algorithm that minimizes this loss function directly in the time you have, but there are some steps you can take to do a good job of it.
+8. We remembered that we were evaluated on a loss function that is only sensitive to the *ratios* of predicted to actual values, so we used different model scoring to observe this ratio.